-Group Audit Client The entity on whose Group Financial Statements the Group Auditor Firm conducts an Audit Engagement.
-When the entity is a Listed Entity, Group Audit Client will always include its Related Entities and any other Components at which audit work is performed.
-When the entity is not a Listed Entity, Group Audit Client includes Related Entities over which such entity has direct or indirect control and any other Components at which audit work is performed.
-See also paragraph R400.20.
-Group Auditor Firm The Firm that expresses the opinion on the Group Financial Statements.
-Group Audit Team (a) All members of the Engagement Team for the Group Audit, including individuals within, or engaged by, Component Auditor Firms who perform audit procedures related to Components for purposes of the Group Audit; (b) All others within, or engaged by, the Group Auditor Firm who can directly influence the outcome of the Group Audit, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Group Engagement Partner in connection with the performance of the Group Audit, including those at all successively senior levels above the Group Engagement Partner through to the individual who is the Firm's senior or managing partner (chief executive or equivalent); (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the Group Audit; and (iii) Those who perform an Engagement Quality Review, or a review consistent with the objective of an Engagement Quality Review, for the Group Audit; (c) Any other individuals within a Network Firm of the Group Auditor Firm's Network who can directly influence the outcome of the Group Audit; and (d) Any other individuals within a Component Auditor Firm outside the Group Auditor Firm's Network who can directly influence the outcome of the Group Audit.
-Group Engagement Partner The Engagement Partner who is responsible for the Group Audit.
-Group Financial Statements Financial Statements that include the financial information of more than one entity or business unit through a consolidation process.
-Historical Financial Information Information expressed in financial terms in relation to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past.
-Immediate Family A spouse (or equivalent) or dependant.
-Independence Independence comprises: (a) Independence of mind - the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgement, thereby allowing an individual to act with integrity, and exercise objectivity and professional scepticism.
+The entity on whose Group Financial Statements the Group Auditor Firm conducts an Audit Engagement.
+When the entity is a Listed-Publicly Traded Entity, the Group Audit Client will always include its Related Entities and any other Components at which audit work is performed.
+When the entity is not a Listed-Publicly Traded Entity, the Group Audit Client includes Related Entities over which such entity has direct or indirect control and any other Components at which audit work is performed.

+See also paragraph R400.270.

+Group Audit Team

+- (a) All members of the Engagement Team for the Group Audit, including individuals within, or engaged by, Component Auditor Firms who perform audit procedures related to Components for purposes of the Group Audit; - (b) All others within, or engaged by, the Group Auditor Firm who can directly influence the outcome of the Group Audit, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Group Engagement Partner in connection with the performance of the Group Audit, including those at all successively senior levels above the Group Engagement Partner through to the individual who is the Firm's senior or managing partner (chief executive or equivalent); - (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the Group Audit; and - (iii) Those who perform an Engagement Quality Review, or a review consistent with the objective of an Engagement Quality Review, for the Group Audit; - (c) Any other individuals within a Network Firm of the Group Auditor Firm's Network who can directly influence the outcome of the Group Audit; and - (d) Any other individuals within a Component Auditor Firm outside the Group Auditor Firm's Network who can directly influence the outcome of the Group Audit.